aletheon/eleutherios-website/README.md

 ![currentOverview](./src/assets/currentOverview3.png)

-In the current sociopolitical or economic system, service providers are unable to scale their customer request or network.
+In the current sociopolitical or economic system, service providers are unable to scale their forum or network.

-The customer request or network is linear or a one-to-one relationship between two service providers.
+The <i>customer request</i> or network is linear or a one-to-one relationship between two service providers.

 #### Disadvantages